PostHog/posthog.com/contents/tutorials/frontend-vs-backend-group-analytics.md

 Before we go into the implementation, it is useful to understand **why** there are differences between the frontend and backend.

 At PostHog, we think about (and store) everything as **events**.
-This means a group for us is a set of events related to a group identity (and properties).
-People (in PostHog) are the same, a set of events related to a person identity (and properties).
+This means a group for us is a set of events related to a group identity.
+People (in PostHog) are the same, a set of events related to a person identity.

 When you shift your thinking from a group as a set of people to a group as a set of events (with people identities), the differences between the frontend and backend implementation makes more sense.